 In 2022, Holly Noonan founded the Crooked Forest Institute, a sustainable community and economic development project in Grant County.
 The inspiration for the project came from her own experience of homelessness after an illness made her too sensitive to chemicals to live in a conventionally-built home.
 Noonan, a masters-level social worker and functional medicine health coach, moved to New Mexico from Maine in 2016 to recover her health.

-Her focus on systems-thinking and person-in-environment, and her partnership with veteran Earthen Architect Joseph Kennedy, led them to develop a suite of synergistic economic solutions that would create circumstances where small, non-toxic adobe homes could once again become housing for low and moderate income New Mexicans.
-By pairing a Vocational Education program with a Nonprofit Housing Developer program, Crooked Forest Institute aims to create durable, fireproof and carbon-negative neighborhoods on a local Community Land Trust.
+Her focus on systems-thinking and person-in-environment, and her partnership with veteran earthen architect Joseph Kennedy, led them to develop a suite of synergistic economic solutions that would create circumstances where small, non-toxic adobe homes could once again become affordable housing for low and moderate income New Mexicans.
+By pairing a Vocational Education program with a Community Land Trust, Crooked Forest Institute aims to prove the concept that durable, fireproof and carbon-negative agrihoods on community owned land, can be developed by local communities all over the state.

 In 2025, Noonan became a Lincoln Vibrant Communities Fellow; A fellowship that focused on research, strategic communication and leadership in the context of housing and land use policy with the Lincoln Institute of Land Policy.
-Crooked Forest Institute purchased 52 acres in 2024 with no bank loan and plans to develop this land into their education campus over the next 10 years.
+Crooked Forest Institute purchased 52 acres in October 2024, with no bank loan, and plans to develop this land into their education campus over the next 10 years.

 Joseph Kennedy